openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The notification from the Wallet is idempotent.
 The Credential Issuer MUST return success even if it receives multiple identical calls from the Wallet for the same `notification_id`s.

 The Wallet MAY retry if a notification request fails.
-The Credential Issuer may not receive certain notifications for a variety of reasons and therefore should take this into consideration.
+There are no guarantees that a Credential Issuer receives a notification within a certain time period or at all.

 Communication with the Notification Endpoint MUST utilize TLS.